 The identical factor applies to finding tracks in your mixer.
 The coloring coding is like your folders and the labeling is just like the file contained in the folder.
 Makes sense?

 This may very well be something from creating and labeling any busses you could want in the session in addition to creating your sends, returns, and aux channels.

-If we all know we’re going to use a bus (typically referred to as grouping) then we love to do it at first so that after we are mixing we don’t have to turn off my creative mind and turn on the technical.
+If we all know we’re going to use a bus (typically referred to as grouping) then we love to do it at first so that after we are mixing we don’t have to turn off our creative minds and turn on the technical.

 Nothing kills a music mixing session quicker than turning on the technical portion of your mind.

 Busses: For bussing, set the whole lot up at first that you simply assume you will need.
 You may buss all of the drums collectively, the guitars collectively, and perhaps even the vocals.
 You’ll be able to always change things later however attempt to make this resolution early on.